“Welcome to the land of plenty!”

 On the first floor of the traditional delicatessen, you can dine in the finest possible style thanks to Michelin-starred chef Diethard Urbansky and the attentive care of head waitress Barbara Englbrecht.
 In its newest issue the well-known Gourmetguide “Der große Hotel- und Restaurantguide” acclaims Diethard Urbansky as “Chef of the Year 2015″.

 “Welcome to the land of plenty!” is Dallmayr’s headline for their shop.
 They explain: “Dienerstrasse 14–15, Munich – the address of Germany’s most famous and traditional delicatessen.
 Dallmayr offers a Lucullan range for every occasion, the likes of which cannot be experienced anywhere else.

 This year Florian Randlkofer became the fifth generation of his family to manage the company.

-During opening hours today, you can taste our royal beer in the Dallmayr shop at a special promotion stand.
+During opening hours today, you can taste our Bavarian beer in the Dallmayr shop at a special promotion stand.